caseywebdev/my-homebridge/README.md

 cd my-homebridge
 ```

-Then, create your `config.json` file in the project root.
-For example:
+Then, create your `config.json` file in the `.homebridge` directory.
+For
+example:

 **config.json**